 Every marketer dreams of a multi-channel attribution model that would measure the complete path of the user and makes it possible to assign a value to each platform accordingly.
 I think attribution technologies will improve quickly but right now, I do not see the solution to our issues on the market.
 Even still, we will need to review our attribution windows soon internally and choose the most suitable one for our business model.”-Rocío Pérez, Acquisition Manager at Liligo.

-“We are using a multi-touch model together with last-click attribution for our online activities.
+From the time when Michael worked for eCooltra: “We are using a multi-touch model together with last-click attribution for our online activities.
 Multi-touch attribution is important for us because our users use multiple devices and are impacted on several platforms.
 We analyze each touchpoint in our user’s registration journey in order to understand which most impact the completion rate.
-We then try to understand why some potential users don’t complete registration on certain channels and look for trends.
+We then try to understand why some potential users don’t complete a registration on certain channels and look for trends.
 In this way, our multi-touch model has allowed us to optimize the overall performance.”- Michael Jessen, Mobile Marketing Manager at eCooltra.

-“At the moment we are using only last-click attribution.
+From the time when Etienne worked for Etermax:“At the moment we are using only last-click attribution.
 I personally feel all the other attribution models are not yet effective for mobile.
 The main benefit I’ve seen using last-click is we avoid a lot of fraud.
-Using multi-touch attribution would be opening the door for fraudsters, since they would be able to generate clicks as they please.
+Using multi-touch attribution would be opening the door for fraudsters since they would be able to generate clicks as they please.
 That being said, I think it’s important to judge each network differently.
 Are they a video SDK network?
 Are they an affiliate or a DSP?
 You want to make sure you’re addressing each network by what they are.
 Having a “one size fits all” mentality will cause you a lot of trouble in the mobile industry”.-Etienne de Guébriant, UA Team Leader at Etermax.